dotnet/runtime/docs/design/features/DynamicPgo.md

 ### Handling Profile Data: Proposal for Initial Work

 The initial goal will be to ensure that the inliner and indirect call transformations see profile data.
-From there we'll broaden out to work on simplifying how data is represented in the jit and to ensuring that downstream phases see reasonable data, perhaps working on count reconstruction.
+From there we'll broaden out to work on simplifying how data is represented in the JIT and to ensuring that downstream phases see reasonable data, perhaps working on count reconstruction.

 As we gain experience with Dynamic PGO we'll consider adding synthesis and hedging strategies to ensure that even unprofiled code gets reasonable performance.